-On The Rich Eisen Show Dilfer was asked where he would rank Tagovailoa in the last two NFL Draft classes.
+In April 2019, prior to last season and before the season-ending hip injury, Dilfer was asked where he would rank Tagovailoa in the last two NFL Draft classes on The Rich Eisen Show.
 His answer was quick and simple.

 "No. 1," he said.
 "He's the finest prospect I've ever seen in my life."

-Baker Mayfield, the No. 1 overall pick last year?
+Baker Mayfield, the No. 1 overall pick in 2018?
 Nope.
 Forget first-round picks Sam Darnold, Josh Allen, Josh Rosen and Lamar Jackson, too.
-Oh, and while you’re at it, throw away Heisman Trophy-winning quarterback Kyler Murray, Ohio State’s Dwayne Haskins, Missouri’s Drew Lock, and everyone else.
+Oh, and while you're at it, throw away Heisman Trophy-winning quarterback Kyler Murray, Ohio State's Dwayne Haskins, Missouri's Drew Lock, and everyone else.

-When it comes to the best quarterback prospect, Dilfer, who was recently named the head football coach at Lipscomb Academy in Nashville, Tennessee after a successful run at ESPN, has no doubt in his mind that Tua Tagovailoa is the best and gave him some ridiculously high praise.
+When it comes to the best quarterback prospect, Dilfer, who was named the head football coach at Lipscomb Academy in Nashville, Tennessee after a successful run at ESPN, had no doubt in his mind that Tua Tagovailoa is the best and gave him some ridiculously high praise.